The Signals of Doomsday I: False Higgs vacuum decay signatures: Particle production due to vacuum mismatch

 A complete treatment of the Higgs decay is very complicated under these circumstances.
 Inside the bubble the Higgs field is in a new vacuum, so it is heavy, while outside is in the old vacuum, and it is light.
 A heavy Higgs cannot exist outside of the bubble, and it has to decay practically instantaneously.
 The decay products have to propagate outside in the old vacuum to reach a distant observer.
 Strictly speaking, one would have to model how the heavy Higgs propagates through the barrier and decays along the way.
-To simplify the task, we just assume that the Heavy Higgs decays instantaneously at the bubble wall.
-Ultimately, we want the spectrum of photons and neutrinos as a long-range observational signature.
-For that purpose, we will use the event generators that simulate the Higgs decay and subsequent evolution of the decay products.
-Generators like \texttt{HDecay} are convenient for our purpose since they evolve coupling constants with energy and can simulate heavy Higgs decay.
+To simplify the task, we just assume that the heavy Higgs decays instantaneously at the bubble wall.

-To simplify the analysis, we set $k = 0$ in the definitions of $\omega_{+}$ and $\omega_{-}$, i.e. we consider the decay of Higgs particles at rest.
-Using this assumption, we calculate the number of Higgs particles produced due to vacuum mismatch from equation~\eqref{pn} for the specific value of the Higgs's mass in true vacuum of $\mu=7.16\times 10^{-4}M_p$, resulting in $N_k (k=0) \simeq 1.365 \times 10^{-25}$ (per Planck volume).
-Furthermore, we assume that the standard model (SM) remains valid up to the true vacuum range at \( \phi \approx 3.6 \times 10^{-2} M_p \).
-Our analysis includes only the leading-order contributions to Higgs decay to the fermions, disregarding higher-order corrections.
-This approximation is justified within the framework of the effective field theory, where the higher-order terms are highly suppressed at the mass scales under consideration.

-To obtain the branching ratios and the total decay width of the SM Higgs particle at a true vacuum, we use \texttt{HDECAY}.
-We use only the tree level diagrams and switch off the electroweak corrections for the simulations because they become unstable beyond the 1 TeV range.
-For the rest of the input parameters, we follow the instructions given in~\cite{Djouadi:1997yw} without any changes.

-The output results for the branching ratios into fermions and bosons, as well as the total decay width, are listed in Tables~\ref{tab:higgs_fermions} and \ref{tab:higgs_bosons}, respectively.

-Note that the Higgs decay width can become larger than the Higgs mass, which indicates that the Higgs behaves more like a resonance than a well-defined particle at these scales, as argued in \cite{Dai:2014xka}.
-The output data consisting of the Higgs mass, branching ratios and the Higgs decay width, generated from \texttt{HDecay}, were used as input parameters into \texttt{Pythia} for hadronization (formation of mesons and baryons) and final-state decays.
-In \texttt{Pythia}, we successfully simulated hadronization and decay for various channels up to a Higgs mass of $1 \times 10^{7}$ GeV without encountering simulation errors.
-We then extrapolated these findings (number of photons and neutrinos) using the logarithmic extrapolation method, to the true vacuum region at a Higgs mass of $7.16\times 10^{-4} M_p = 1.75 \times 10^{15}$ GeV, which provided the most accurate predictions when compared with theoretical decay width calculations for each decay channels.
-After extrapolation, we finally get the observational signature in terms of the final-state particles.